Sayor0630/Aternos-AFK-Bot/README.md

 # Minecraft AFK Bot for Aternos Servers

 This bot is designed to keep Aternos Minecraft servers active by maintaining an AFK (Away From Keyboard) presence.
-It works with Minecraft version 1.20.1 with Fabric.
+It works with Minecraft version 1.20.1 with Fabric (Tested).

 ## Features